Navy training proposal met with concern

-The State Parks Commission is in the midst of discussions about whether public lands, including Deception Pass State Park, are appropriate place for the military to train.
+The State Parks Commission is in the midst of discussions about whether public lands, including Camano Island State Park, are appropriate place for the military to train.

 "We need this training.
 It is necessary and brings our special operations warfare teams home safely," said Rear Adm.
 Stephen D. Barnett, commander of Navy Region Northwest.

-Of concern to the State Parks Commission is a swell of public opinion against this type of exercise happening at the 29 parks included in the Navy's proposal.
+Of concern to the State Parks Commission is a swell of public opinion against this type of exercise happening at the 29 parks in the Navy's proposal, including Camano Island and Deception Pass state parks.

 "We've received a lot of public comments almost universally opposed," Commissioner Sophia Danenberg said.